← All Articles

 Serverless Functions

-Winner for serverless: Azure — marginally cheaper.
-All three are very affordable for this workload.
+Azure is marginally cheaper.
+All three are very affordable for this workload — serverless is where cloud really shines for SMEs.

-Published pricing accounts for only 60-80% of your actual cloud bill.
-Watch for these hidden costs:
+Published pricing covers 60-80% of your actual cloud bill.
+Here's where the rest comes from.

 1. Data Transfer Between Services

-Moving data between services within the same cloud provider is not always free.
-Cross-AZ (Availability Zone) traffic on AWS costs S$0.01/GB each way.
-For a database-heavy application processing 500GB/month of inter-AZ traffic, that is S$10/month — small, but it adds up across services.
+Moving data between services within the same provider isn't always free.
+Cross-AZ traffic on AWS costs S$0.01/GB each way.
+For a database-heavy application processing 500GB/month of inter-AZ traffic, that's S$10/month.
+Small per service, but it adds up.

 2. Support Plans

-All three providers charge extra for responsive technical support:
+All three charge extra for responsive technical support:

 • AWS Business Support: 10% of monthly bill (minimum S$100/month)